TNamdarian/seven-terraces/documentation/TESTING.md

    - [Bugs, Expected Results & Fixes during Deployement Phase](/documentation/images/general_doc_images/bugs_and_fixes_deployment.png)

 ### Known Bugs
-- Firefox Browser: For all forms, if a cateogry or topic is selected, border-bottom does not change to green but red.
+- Firefox Browser: For all forms, if a cateogry is selected, border-bottom does not change to green but red.

 ## **Further testing**
 - Usability tests were done with two users to analyse the User Experience.
 The feedback from the users were very helpful to determine what works, what can be improved and determine future features.